lincolnloop/amygdala/README.md

 ## Events

-Amygdala uses [https://github.com/Wolfy87/EventEmitter](Wolfy87/EventEmitter) under the hood to trigger some very basic events.
+Amygdala uses [Wolfy87/EventEmitter](https://github.com/Wolfy87/EventEmitter) under the hood to trigger some very basic events.
 Right now it only triggers two different events:

 * change
 * change:type

-To listen to these events, you can use any of [https://github.com/Wolfy87/EventEmitter/blob/master/docs/guide.md#using-eventemitterr](Event Emitter)'s binding methods or the [https://github.com/Wolfy87/EventEmitter/blob/master/docs/guide.md#method-aliases](aliases), the most common one being `on`:
+To listen to these events, you can use any of [Event Emitter's](https://github.com/Wolfy87/EventEmitter/blob/master/docs/guide.md#using-eventemitterr) binding methods or the [aliases](https://github.com/Wolfy87/EventEmitter/blob/master/docs/guide.md#method-aliases), the most common one being `on`:

 ```javascript
 // Listen to any change in the store